joshprk/dedup-pg/README.md

 # dedup-pg

-> [!NOTE]
-> The hashing scheme is subject to change since it still needs to be optimized.
-This message will be removed when
-> this is done.

 A library with functions useful for implementing a MinHash-based deduplication indexing layer in Postgres, or any relational database.